Requesting Gallup Microdata Through the MSU Libraries

 At the beginning of 2018, the Well-Being component changed to a mail questionnaire: for 2018, the two components have been split and the microdata are presented in two files per survey year.
 For 1stQuarter 2018, the Politics & Economy survey has 87 variables and approximately 223 records per day; the Well-Being survey has 100 variables and approximately 300 records per day.

-The Gallup World Poll microdata dataset covers polls conducted in 167 countries during individual years, 2006-2018.
+The Gallup World Poll microdata dataset covers polls conducted in 167 countries during individual years, starting in 2006.
 50 countries have been surveyed in all years, and 132 countries have been surveyed in eight or more years.
 Annual national samples typically survey 1,000 respondents, with some annual national samples surveying 2,000, 4,000, or even 10,000 respondents.
 Weighting variables are provided to produce nationwide estimates from the sample data.

 The Gallup Panel COVID 19 Survey started in March 2020 and has been utilized to track American attitudes on topics related to the COVID 19 Pandemic.
 These surveys were conducted using the Gallup Panel – a nationally representative panel of U.S. adults.